palomachain/docs/src/guide/develop/applications/tokenization/cross-chain-tokenization.md

   * `_etf_ticker`
   * `_expense_ratio` (the expense ratio is for ETF tickers only)

-## Buying a Real World Asset Token
+## Buying a Real World Asset Token (Minting step)
 * Write to the ETF Purchaser Contract using the `buy` payable function.
 Inputs to the payable function are as such:
   * A user can buy with ETH or any token which listed on Uniswap v3 and Curve
   * `_etf_token` The etf_token address is the token the user will purchase.
   * `_etf_amount` The token amount
   * `_recipient`  The recipient EVM address
   * `_path`  The path for swapping the input token into USDT.
-We use Uniswap v3 and Curve for all purchases on all.
+We use Uniswap v3 and then Curve for swap paths on all target chains.
-  * `_min_amount` The default is 0 (it's for the min amount for swapping into USDT) **PURCHASE SETTLEMENT NOTE:** Real World Assets Purchased will be verified off-chain with Paloma's custodians that funds are received.
+  * `_min_amount` The default is 0 (it's for the min amount for swapping into USDT)

+**PURCHASE SETTLEMENT NOTE:** Real World Assets Purchased will be verified off-chain with Paloma's custodians that funds are received.
 Once funds are received on the target chain, the asset will mint.

-## Selling a Real World Asset Token
+## Selling a Real World Asset Token (Redeem or Burning Step)
 * Write to the ETF Purchaser Contract using the `sell` external function.
 Inputs to the external function are as such:
   * `_etf_token` This address is the token the seller wants to sell
   * `_etf_amount`The token amount
   * `_estimated_amount` The estimated PalomaUSD (PUSD) amount after sell.
 Developers can get estimated amount from the etfapi/v1/customindexprice api on PalomaDex.
   * `_recipient`: The recipient's EVM address

   **SELLERS SETTLEMENT NOTE:** Real World Assets sold are redeemed for PalomaUSD (PUSD) stablecoin on all target chains.
 Any user can withdraw PUSD for USDT on any target chain.
-Also, any user can redeem PUSD for USDT on https://www.palomadex.com/  using Buy/Sell to sell PUSD.
+Also, any user can redeem PUSD for USDT on [https://www.palomadex.com/](https://www.palomadex.com/)  using Buy/Sell to sell PUSD to receive USDT.

-### Target chains Cross-Chain Real World Asset Tokenization
+### Target Chains For Cross-Chain Real World Asset Tokenization

 All blockchains listed below are currently supported by Paloma's relay pigeons and allow for remote message execution.
 Token prices are identified by ticker symbol and covers stocks, ETFs, currencies, as well as crypto assets.
 New blockchains will be added by the validator set as Paloma community votes them into governance.